Talley Student Union

 - All of the wooden retaining wall formwork during construction was grown from rapidly renewable sources.

-- Recycling is a big part of the NC State community.
-Recycling is a big part of the NC State community.
-Sorting stations will be located throughout the building and site.
+- Recycling sorting stations will be located throughout the building and site.

 - The new Talley Student Union is part of the campus transit system.
 Public and campus transit are located strategically to reduce the amount of automotive use and carbon footprint of its users.